 Another form of vase with dish-shape mouth was used as a wine vessel.
 A similar vase to that below in the collection of the Percival David Foundation has an inscription which states that wine was stored inside and prayer to the deceased for prosperity, longevity and peace to the descendents.

 Longquan is situated in a mountainous region and access to the outside world is mainly by the river Longxi (龙溪).
 Longxi is the upper stream of Ou river (殴江) which flows through Wenzhou, a major port.
 According to an ancient text, Zhi tan ji (治滩记) by Gong Yuan (龚原), works to improve and remove the obstacles along the longxi river to facilitate navigation was finally completed in the 7th year of Yuanyou (元祐七年), ie 1092 A.D.
 Prior to that, Longxi was notorious for the numerous treacherous shoals, rapids and water falls which made navigation dangerous.
-With the smooth access to the Wenzhou port, local and overseas markets were open to Longquan wares.
+The river clearance facilitated the transport of longquan wares to Wenzhou port and from there distribution to local and overseas markets.
 It was the turning point for the Longquan ceramics industry.
-From then onward, there was increased production and improvement to quality to the ceramics wares.
-Longquan wares finally became a major international brand by the Late Southern Song period.
+From then onward, there was increased production and improvement to quality of its products.
+Longquan ware finally became a major international brand by the Late Southern Song period.

 Early/Mid Southern Song Lonquan wares